melthaw/spring-backend-boilerplate/README.md

 in.clouthink.daas.sbb.sms.DummySmsRestModuleConfiguration
 ```

+### Practise

-For example, remove the message module in the boilerplate won't break the application, because the message is event-driven ,
+Remove the message module in the boilerplate won't break the application, because the message is event-driven ,
 The other modules dispatch event to the event bus, the event bus simply discard it if the message module not found.

 ```gradle
 //openapi/server/build.gradle